Pet Patients Are Triaged In an Emergency

-When you arrive at our hospital in an emergency situation, a specially trained licensed veterinary technician will assess your pet’s condition and ask for a brief summary of your pet’s illness or injury.
+When you and your pet arrive at our animal hospital in a medical emergency, a specially trained licensed veterinary technician will assess your pet’s condition and ask for a brief summary of the illness or injury that brought you to us.
 Your pet will then be taken to the treatment area where an emergency doctor will make a quick assessment.

-If the doctor feels that your pet is stable, then your pet will be returned to the waiting room to wait with you.
+- If your pet is determined to be stable, they’ll be returned to you in the waiting room.
 Our client care representative at the front desk will ask for your name and your pet’s name to begin a record of your visit.

-A technician will then take you to an exam room for a complete history.
-After the emergency doctor has discussed the medical history with the technician, they will come to your room to discuss your pet’s illness or injury.
-Any further care needed will be determined with you during this discussion.
+- A veterinary technician will then bring you and your pet to an exam room to take a complete medical history.
+The technician will leave to share the medical history with the emergency doctor, then they’ll come together to the exam room to discuss your pet’s illness or injury, and any care that may be needed.

-All of our patients are evaluated by triage.
-This process helps our Emergency Service decide which patients should be treated first.
+All of our patients are evaluated and treated by triage.
+Through this process, our Emergency Service objectively decides which patients should be treated first based on how severe their illness or injury is.
 Patients with critical or life-threatening conditions are given top priority.

-While your pet is under the care of our Emergency Service, he or she will be cared for by the following veterinary professionals:
+While your pet is under the care of our emergency service, he or she will be cared for by a team of veterinary professionals that includes:

-- An emergency veterinarian will lead your care team;
+- An emergency veterinarian who will lead your care team

-- A veterinary assistant will provide supportive care for your pet;
+- A veterinary assistant who will provide supportive care for your pet

-- Additional team members include board-certified specialists and client and patient advocates.
+- Additional team members include board-certified specialists as well as client and patient advocates

 We work hard to provide prompt care, but non-critical patients may experience a wait.
 Your wait time would depend on several factors: